GosuKitten/StardewValley_BirthdayMail/README.md

-# Birthday Mail for Stardew Valley by Kathryn Hazuka
+# Birthday Mail for Stardew Valley

 This is my first mod and it was so fun to create it.
 I have learned a lot about modding and the kinds of problems that arise when trying to mod.